Overcoming your tech terror

 You’re not alone in feeling nervous to dive into online learning, but you have what it takes to be successful…and you also have access to all the tools, resources, and support you’ll need.
 To start, read part two of this series and get answers to even more questions about returning to school online.

 Like this post?
 Follow us on Facebook and Instagram for more inspiring stories and helpful tips.
-If you’re interested in sharing your own story, you can tell us about your education journey right here.
+If you’re interested in sharing your own story, fill out this form to tell us about your education journey.